killertuxX/PorteusOSAircrack/README.md

 	./PorteusOSAircrack.sh

-	and it should install it
+	and it should install aircrack